 >> Ask the groups to pass a resolution of support in advance that you can bring into the meeting with your Congressperson (MTA National will provide a template)

-- Schedule a meeting with your Congressperson or their staff (Reps should be back home in their District the week of May 28) to happen right after your demonstration/press conference.
+- Schedule a meeting with your Congressperson or their staff (Reps should be back home in their District) to happen right after your demonstration/press conference.